How to copy a table from PDF to Excel: 8 methods explained

 5. Copy and paste the relevant tables into your spreadsheet

 These tools struggle with complex tables, scanned images, and PDFs with intricate layouts.
-They are better suited for simple, text-heavy files.
+They work better for simpler, text-heavy PDF files.

 How to access Adobe Acrobat Pro's Export a PDF feature